 2019 Louisville Cultural Council Art Grants

-The Louisville Cultural Council (LCC) is offering art grants to artists and arts organizations serving the Louisville community.
+The Louisville Cultural Council (LCC) offers art grants to artists and arts organizations serving the Louisville community.
 The art grant program provides financial and facility support to projects which utilize the arts as their primary means of expression.
 In awarding these grants, the Louisville Cultural Council seeks to further their mission of engaging our diverse social, cultural, and creative community.
 Diversity of media and creative artistic expression is encouraged.

 Questions about the application or the Art Grant Program?
 Please call or email Katie Zoss, Cultural Arts and Special Events Coordinator, 303.335.4581, firstname.lastname@example.org.